We all know that effective collaboration is essential for any business.

 Regular meetings are great for effective remote collaboration, but they can quickly become a frustrating ordeal if they aren’t prepared properly, and people don’t know what to expect.

 Aim to create a framework for how your meetings should look.
-This includes required attendees, a proactive agenda and takeaways, estimated length, and the chosen communication channel.
+You may need to hire people and organization consultants to help you build a great collaboration with your teams.
 For instance, if you’re organizing a meeting to discuss creating a new digital brochure, be sure to highlight the tasks you expect the creative team to complete post-meeting.

 For example, if the brochure you are preparing details the different options of banks for college students and the advantages and disadvantages of each, you can use this time to divide up the research with a clear deadline in place to have uploaded the information to a shared collaborative working space.